B-r-u-n-oM/asteroids2/README.md

 ```

 Controls:
-- A: moves the ship to the left
+- A/←: moves the ship to the left
 - W: increases speed
 - S: decreases speed
 - D: moves the ship to the right